otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. The Prekey Server verifies the received values:
    1. For every value, check the integrity of it.
    1. If Client and Prekey Profiles are present:
-      1. Validate the Client Profiles as defined in the [Validating a Client Profile](https://github.com/otrv4/otrv4/blob/master/otrv4.md#validating-a-user-profile) section of the OTRv4 specification.
+      1. Validate the Client Profile as defined in the [Validating a Client Profile](https://github.com/otrv4/otrv4/blob/master/otrv4.md#validating-a-user-profile) section of the OTRv4 specification.
       1. Validate the Prekey Profiles as defined in the